CorniiDog/WhoopLibVEXCode/docs/ConfiguringOdometry/README.md

 );
 ```

 Next is configuring the offsets.
-Since the forward/backwards location for the wheels is the same as the center of the robot, the forwards/backwards would be 0.
+Since the forward/backwards location for the wheels is the same as the center of the robot, the forwards/backwards offset would be 0.

 ![Image](../images/OneWheelOdomOffsets.png)